tundrv0l/test-automation-framework/README.md

 - `pytesseract`: For OCR capabilities.
 - `Pillow`: For image processing.
 - `pyautogui`: For GUI automation tasks.
-- `tk`: For additional displaying the SR.
+- `tk`: For additional displaying of the SR.

 ## TODO